-Allows you to specify the Material_ID and the associated material names.
-Note that each number/name pair is in quotes, with the name separated from the number by the pipe "|" symbol.
+Allows you to specify the Material\ID and the associated material names.
+Note that each number/name pair is in quotes, with the name

 Marks the end of the data section of the file.
 (Allows us to put a password on .eff files)